Globski/alx-system_engineering-devops/0x18-webstack_monitoring/README.md

 3. **Retrieve Dashboard ID:**
    - Use Datadog’s API to get the dashboard ID.
    - Save the dashboard ID in a file named `2-setup_datadog`.

+Note: in order to get the id of your dashboard, you may need to use [Datadog’s API](https://intranet.alxswe.com/rltoken/n2KPoJtwzx8LjCpmCB4KVQ)

 ## Additional Information